The Little Mermaid II: Return to the Sea: Plot

-Two years after Ursula's demise, Ariel and Eric have given birth to a daughter Melody, the first human-mermaid hybrid.
-On Melody’s christening at sea, Ariel's father King Triton presents Melody with a magic locket that bears her name.
-It is meant to remind her that a part of her will belong to the ocean.
-The party is interrupted by Ursula's younger sister Morgana, who threatens to have Melody fed to her tiger shark sidekick, Undertow, unless Triton gives his trident to her as part of her plan to avenge Ursula and take over the ocean.
-Ariel and Eric work together to foil Morgana's plan, and Triton transforms Undertow into a piranha while Undertow retains his stripes and big dorsal fin.
-Morgana escapes, eluding the attempts of King Triton's forces to capture her and declaring that she will someday exact her revenge on both Ariel and Triton and avenge Ursula's death.
-Fearing Morgana, Ariel decides to withhold all knowledge of Melody’s mermaid heritage from Melody until Morgana is captured.
+Some time after Ursula's demise, Ariel and Eric have had a daughter, named Melody, who is the first human-mermaid hybrid in existence.
+On the day of Melody's christening at sea, Ariel's father King Triton presents Melody with a magic locket that bears her name, meant to remind her that a part of her will always belong to the ocean.

+The party is interrupted by Ursula's vengeful sister Morgana, who threatens to have Melody fed to her tiger shark sidekick, Undertow, unless Triton gives his trident to her as part of her plan to seize rule of the ocean.
+Ariel and Eric work together to foil Morgana's plan, and Triton transforms Undertow into a piranha who retains his stripes and big dorsal fin.
+Morgana escapes, eluding the attempts of Triton's forces to capture her and vowing revenge on both Ariel and Triton for Ursula's death.
+Fearing Morgana, and remembering Ursula's terrible power, Ariel decides to withhold all knowledge of Melody’s mermaid heritage from her until Morgana is captured.
 Triton tosses the locket into the ocean, and a wall is built to separate the royal castle from the sea.
 Triton assigns Sebastian to watch over Melody.

-Twelve years later, Melody remains unaware of her mother's mermaid heritage.
-She disregards Ariel's warning against going out to sea regularly to swim, and one day finds the locket.
-Seeing her name on the locket, Melody asks her mother about it, but is unsuccessful and she sails away from home.
+As Melody grows, she remains unaware of her mother's mermaid heritage.
+She disregards Ariel's warning against going out to sea regularly to swim, and one year finds the locket on her birthday.
+When she is reminded by Sebastian of her birthday party, she rushes home to get ready, but once she appears at the party it becomes a huge disaster and the kingdom's subjects make fun of her.
+Melody runs to her room and holds the locket for consolation.
+Seeing her name on the locket, Melody asks Ariel about it, but receives no answers, so she slips out and sails away from home.
 Melody is discovered by Undertow, who leads her to Morgana.
 A desperate Sebastian tells Ariel and Eric that Melody went out to the sea.

-Meanwhile, Melody meets Morgana, who reveals that Melody's background is marine, and uses the remains of Ursula's magic to transform Melody into a mermaid.
+Meanwhile, Melody meets Morgana, who reveals Melody's background, and uses the remnants of Ursula's magic to transform Melody into a mermaid.
 Triton prepares search parties and is convinced by Ariel and Eric to use his trident to transform Ariel back into a mermaid in order to help in the search for Melody.
-Ariel searches the sea for Melody, regretting not sharing her heritage with her, while Melody explores her newfound abilities as a mermaid, and has a strong feeling that she was meant to be part of the sea.
+Ariel searches the sea for Melody, regretting not sharing her heritage with her, while Melody explores her newfound abilities as a mermaid, and has a strong feeling that she was meant to be part of the world unser the sea.